-LUNG CANCER AWARENESS MONTH PROCLAMATION - NOVEMBER 2020
+PROCLAMATION

-Whereas, lung cancer is the leading cause of cancer death among men and women in the United States and in South Carolina in 2020, accounting for more deaths than colon cancer, breast cancer, and prostate cancer combined;

-Whereas, according to the Centers for Disease Control and Prevention, there were 788 new lung cancer cases and 534 deaths because of lung cancer between 2013 and 2017 in Berkeley County;

-Whereas, the 5-year survival rate for localized lung cancer is ~59%, yet only ~17% of lung cancers are diagnosed at this stage;

-Whereas, screening for lung cancer for high-risk individuals using low-dose computed tomography can lead to the earlier detection of lung cancer and save lives, reducing the mortality by 20% when compared to screening by chest x-ray in the National Lung Screening Trial and reducing the risk of death at 10 years by 24% in men and 33% in women as demonstrated by another large randomized trial;

-Whereas, funding for lung cancer research trails far behind funding for research of many other cancers, and additional research is needed in early diagnosis, screening, and treatment for lung cancer as well as in lung cancer affecting women and lung cancer health disparities;

-Whereas, women diagnosed with lung cancer are more likely to be younger and never-smokers, lung cancer incidence and mortality rates in women are rising relative to men, more women die from lung cancer than breast cancer every year and by 2035, it is expected that more women will die from lung cancer than men;

-Whereas, organizations working in the Hanahan community, such as the American Lung Cancer Screening Initiative and Women's Lung Cancer Forum, are committed to educating about lung cancer and lung cancer screening and working to increase lung cancer screening rates in Hanahan.
+- WHEREAS, lung cancer is the leading cause of cancer death among men and women in the United States and in Montana in 2020, accounting for more deaths than colon cancer, breast cancer, and prostate cancer combined; and - WHEREAS, according to the Centers of Disease Control and Prevention, there were 330 new lung cancer cases and 231 deaths because of lung cancer between 2013 and 2017 in Cascade County; and - WHEREAS, the 5-year survival rate for localized lung cancer is 59%, yet only 17% of lung cancers are diagnosed at this stage; and - WHEREAS, screening for lung cancer for high-risk individuals using low-dose computed tomography can lead to the earlier detection of lung cancer and save lives, reducing the morality by 20% when compared to screening by chest x-ray in the National Lung Screening Trial and reducing the risk of death at 10 years by 24% in men and 33% in women as demonstrated by another large randomized trial; and - WHEREAS, funding for lung cancer research trails far behind funding for research of many other cancers, and additional research is needed in early diagnosis, screening, and treatment for lung cancer as well as in lung cancer affecting women and lung cancer health disparities; and - WHEREAS, women diagnosed with lung cancer are more likely to be younger and never-smokers, lung cancer incidence and mortality rates in women are rising relative to men, more women die from lung cancer than breast cancer very year and by 2035, it is expected that more women will die from lung cancer than men; and - WHEREAS, organizations working in the Great Falls community, such as the American Lung Cancer Screening Initiative and Women's Lung Cancer Forum, are committed to educating about lung cancer and lung cancer screening and working to increase lung cancer screening rates in Great Falls.

-Therefore, I, Mayor Rainwater, and the Hanahan City Council do hereby proclaim November as Lung Cancer Awareness Month in Hanahan and recognize the need for research in lung cancer affecting women and lung cancer health disparities, and encourage all citizens, to learn about lung cancer and early detection through lung cancer screening.
+NOW, THEREFORE, I, BOB KELLY, MAYOR OF THE CITY OF GREAT FALLS, do hereby proclaim November, 2020, as in the City of Great Falls, and recognize the need for research in lung cancer affecting women and lung cancer health disparities, and encourage all citizens to learn about lung cancer and early detection through lung cancer screening.